Student Rights and Responsibilities

 1. The University has established these regulations regarding standards of conduct in order to protect its educational mission, provide for the orderly conduct of its activities, and safeguard the interests of the University community.

-2. The Vice President for Student Success retains ultimate responsibility for the administration of this Code (policies, procedures, sanctions, and processes).
+2. The Vice President for Student Services retains ultimate responsibility for the administration of this Code (policies, procedures, sanctions, and processes).
 The Vice President or designee expressly retains final authority to determine the following:

-1. jurisdiction of any hearing body in any given case where ambiguity exists.
+1. jurisdiction of any hearing body in any given case where ambiguity exists

 2. whether a violation of this Code will be adjudicated administratively or by a hearing body.